-The labels this project will include only the following 78 Record Labels:
+The labels of this project will include only the following 78 Record Labels:

 The article will not cover musicians or bands unless mentioned specifically.
 This article will not cover Edison discs or cylinders, as Edison records require a specific Edison player rather than a generic record player.
 This article does not cover Canadian, British, or other European 78 record labels and companies unless relevant.
-The dates for the record label and the catalog numbering of the records are not designed to be completely accurate put provide a general time-frame.
+The dates for the record label and the catalog numbering of the records are not designed to be completely accurate but provide a general time frame.